 - “Dog Treats Monthly Subscription Box”

 Hobbies and Culture.
 You may have a hobby that you already love to do together as a couple or you may be looking to try something new.
-Use your cash funds to help support your new ventures or your old favorites.
+Use your cash funds to help support the cost of your new ventures or your old favorites.
 Cash fund ideas:

 - “Cooking Classes for Two”